Owusu-Desmond/hello-react-front-end/README.md

 [Download the ZIP from this location](https://github.com/owusu-desmond/hello-react-front-end/archive/refs/heads/main.zip), or run the following [git](https://git-scm.com/downloads) command to clone the files to your machine:

-- Once the files are on your machine, open the _currencies-rates_ folder in [Visual Studio Code](https://code.visualstudio.com/), and follow the steps in Installation & Set Up
+- Once the files are on your machine, open the _project_ folder in youR [Visual Studio Code](https://code.visualstudio.com/), and follow the steps in Installation & Set Up

 ### Install